stefanzabrian/web/README.md

 ## Project Description

-Online Shop & Business Management Operations.
+Online Shop & Business Operations Management.
 In this application our user is split in two, one part is Client view and the second is Master.
 As Client perspective I am looking for being able to visit the main page, to see all products, register & have access to log in.